UPDATE: Arirang 2 has closed, but you can still find branches of the restaurant in Friedrichshain and Charlottenburg.

 But I’m not here to talk about any of that.
 I’m here to tell you to go to Kreuzberg 36, near Görlitzer Bahnhof, and pay homage to the restaurant that started it all: Arirang.

 Yes, there is now an Arirang in Kreuzberg.
-About two months ago, a satellite branch of the much-beloved Korean dive (historically of Wedding, recently relocated to Charlottenburg) opened on Reichenberger Straße with zero prior announcement or fanfare, like the restaurant equivalent of Beyonce’s self-titled album.
+About two months ago, a satellite branch of the much-beloved Korean dive (historically of Wedding, recently relocated to Charlottenburg) opened on Reichenberger Straße with no prior announcement or fanfare, like the restaurant equivalent of Beyonce’s self-titled album.
 Unlike the Beyonce album, Arirang 2 has remained un-hyped.
 Also, it has inspired zero internet think-pieces about feminism.

 Time for that to change.
 (Not the feminism part.)
 Arirang 2 isn’t doing anything particularly groundbreaking – the menu’s basically a smaller selection of Arirang 1’s competently executed Korean classics, and if you’re a fan of creative fusion dishes, local/organic ingredients or remotely flattering lighting, you’d best go elsewhere.
 If, however, you want to guzzle Hite beer and consume indecent quantities of grilled meat in what looks like an AA meeting room, this is your place.